Lewis & Clark Caverns State Park

 Although optional for other areas of the park.
 Park disinfecting procedures involve using a bleach solution.

-Visitors should consider wearing new or very clean gloves, especially in the caverns where the handrails are cleaned with bleach solution every tour.
+Visitors should consider wearing new or very clean gloves, especially in the caverns where the handrails are cleaned with a bleach solution every tour.

 Because of group size restrictions, tours are very limited.
 Park facilities that are open now are disinfected intermittently.
 We suggest visitors bring hand sanitizer and/or disinfecting wipes for personal use.